JuliaLogging/TensorBoardLogger.jl/docs/src/custom_behaviour.md

 # Specifying a backend

-By default TensorBoardLogger follows those rules to chose what backend a certain value is sent to:
+By default TensorBoardLogger follows these rules to choose what backend a certain value is sent to:

   - `::AbstractVector{<:Real}` -> [Histogram backend](https://www.tensorflow.org/guide/tensorboard_histograms) as a vector